 If you need longer term support, we can arrange an assessment with a Housing Officer (Support) who may be able to commission a longer term housing support package to suit you.
 This service is available free of charge if you are homeless or at the risk of becoming homeless, and have been assessed as needing help so you can stay, or become independent, in your own home.
-Otherwise there may be a charge for this type of housing support, but you can request a financial assessment.
-This assessment may cancel, or reduce, the cost of the service charged to you.

 For more information about the help and support our Housing Support service can give you please view our Housing Support service leaflet (pdf 379KB).

 - What the service can help you with

 - What the service can't help you with

 - The role of your housing support officer

 If you are aged 16 and living in Aberdeenshire you may self refer, or be referred, to the Housing Support service by your Housing Officer, Careers Officer, Social Worker or any other person who may be working with you.

 You can be living in any type of accommodation in Aberdeenshire.